Intersection theory of polymatroids: The toric geometry of polystellahedral varieties

 \section{The toric geometry of polystellahedral varieties}

-We introduce the \emph{polystellahedral fan} (of type $\textbf a$) and study the properties of the associated toric variety.
+We introduce the \emph{polystellahedral fan} (with cage $\textbf a$) and study the properties of the associated toric variety.
 This amounts to developing basic properties of the polystellahedral variety $X_{\textbf a}$, since we will show that any choice of isomorphisms $V_i \simeq \kk^{a_i}$ for all $i\in \E$ induces an isomorphism between $X_{\textbf a}$ and the toric variety associated to the polystellahedral fan.